-Getting weapons to Ukraine: Western allies scramble to deliver
+Western allies tightlipped about how they move military aid into Ukraine

 Before the invasion began, Britain air-delivered 2,000 NLAW antitank missiles, which combat photographs indicate are now in use by Ukrainian forces.
 “We’ve actually been flowing more stuff forward, uniforms, protective equipment, some munitions and weaponry,” Heappey said.
 “We reach a stage now, though, where because combat operations are ongoing, routes for the Ukrainians to get the stuff into the country are much more challenging.”

-At least 22 NATO nations and a handful of others have said they will send military assistance to Ukraine, from antitank missiles to artillery ammunition to Stinger surface-to-air missiles.
-Last week the United States announced $350 million in new shipments that it says are already arriving.
+At least 22 NATO nations and a handful of others have said they will send military assistance to Ukraine, including antitank missiles, artillery ammunition and Stinger surface-to-air missiles.
+Last week, the United States announced $350 million in new shipments that it says are already arriving.

 Germany, reversing its longtime hesitation to send arms into conflicts, said Saturday that it would send 1,000 antitank weapons and 500 Stingers.
 They went over the border Wednesday.
 The European Union agreed this week to reimburse its member states up to $555 million for military and humanitarian aid, a decision that leaders said they hoped would speed the flow of assistance.